Ohio Nursing Programs and Degrees Guide

 Cleveland State University

 Cleveland State University features a traditional Bachelor of Science in Nursing (BSN) program that generally takes five years to complete.
 Students first complete prerequisite courses, which takes between one and two years, before entering the nursing major.
 The nursing curriculum, which consists of 69 credits, requires three years to complete.
-Nursing majors will gain hands-on experience through mandatory practicums and will take such courses as medical surgical nursing, nursing research, pediatric nursing, maternal newborn nursing, and health assessment.
+Nursing majors will gain hands-on experience through mandatory practicums and will take such courses as medical-surgical nursing, nursing research, pediatric nursing, maternal newborn nursing, and health assessment.
 Students with a bachelor’s degree in a field other than nursing may opt for the accelerated BSN program while the RN to BSN caters to current registered nurses who already hold an associate’s degree in nursing.

-Master’s in Nursing Programs in Ohio
+Master’s in Nursing Programs

 Ohio State University